Rich4ever11/creatorverse/README.md

 * [x] List anything else that you added to improve the site's functionality!
 * [x] Utalized Chackra UI to improve the UI of the website
 * [x] Utalized typescript to prevent errors in the future and make sure I know what data is being moved around
+* [x] Instead of using useState for all the form field values I used useReducer (Not very utalized react hook)

 ## Video Walkthrough